Pemigatinib (Pemazyre™)

 Classification: Kinase inhibitor

-About: Pemigatinib (Pemazyre™)
+About Pemigatinib (Pemazyre™)

 Pemigatinib is a kinase inhibitor.
 A kinase is an enzyme that promotes cell growth.
 There are many types of kinases, which control different phases of cell growth.
 By blocking a particular enzyme from working, this medication can slow the growth of cancer cells.
-This medication works in patients whose tumors have tested positive for an FGFR2 fusion or rearrangement.
+This medication works in patients whose tumors have tested positive for an FGFR2 fusion or rearrangement or FGFR1 rearrangement.

 How to Take This Medication